nhoefflin/SOCAnalyst/README.md

 ## Apache Server Log

 ### Reports
-  - I designed the following reports to assist VSI with quickly identifying specific information:

 #### HTTP Methods
   - A report that shows a table of the different HTTP methods (GET, POST, HEAD, etc).